Life's "Little" Temptations (Part 2. Lust Of The Eyes)

 "I have made a covenant with my eyes; why then should I look upon a young woman?
 For what is the allotment of God from above, and the inheritance of the Almighty from on high?
 Is it not destruction for the wicked, and disaster for the workers of iniquity?
 Does He not see my ways, and count all my steps?
 If I have walked with falsehood or if my foot has hastened to deceit, let me be weighed on honest scales, that God may know my integrity.
 If my step has turned from the way, or my heart walked after my eyes, or any spot adheres to my hands, then let me sow and another eat.
 Yes, let my harvest be rooted out.
 If my heart has been enticed by a woman, or if I have lurked at my neighbor's door, then let my wife grind for another, and let others bow down over her."
 (Job 31:1-10)

 So Christian reader, search your heart.
 What are your lusts and weaknesses that threaten you and would so easily beset you?
 Are they monetary lusts, such as seeing or hearing of money others possess or have won and you wish you could have the same?
 Do you visualize it, so that is what comes first in your heart?
 You realize that what comes before God, you have made your god, don't you?
 Is imagining yourself in a certain lifestyle becoming sin to you?
 Do you constantly struggle for things or gadgets or conveniences or comforts of life?
 Does your mind sin while striving for honor and prestige, notoriety among men?
 Is your god the god of education and you put amassing knowledge before service to God?
 Are you one striving to be seen of men and or to gain a name for yourself?
-What do you allow to enter your eye-gate that you dwell on, so that it becomes sin to you?
+What do you allow to enter your eye-gate thinking on it until it becomes sin to you?
 For these things are not necessarily evil of themselves.
-After Job's trial he became famous, wealthy, had reward, but I am sure that it did not become sin to him.
+After Job's trial he became famous, wealthy, had many blessings, but I am sure that it did not become sin to him.
 The sin comes when lust and temptation conceive.
 It's not what comes into your eyes but what your mind does with it once it's in there.
 So what is it dear reader?
 Know you can make a covenant with your eyes and a promise before the LORD to limit that stimuli.
 If you know you are easily swayed to sexual things, you may need to make a covenant with your eyes to limit anything that may cause you to stray from purity.
 If it is money, you may need to limit or eliminate certain shows you watch or certain things you may do for entertainment.
 You can meet the sin head on and fill your mind with worship and meditation on the LORD until there is no room or time for dalliance in lustful gazing, whatever that lust would be.

 "Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the LORD out of a pure heart."
 (2 Timothy 2:22)